Posterior Vitreous Detachment: Everything You Should Know About Flashes and Floaters

 The procedure is also quite invasivel, carrying a large risk for infections such as endophthalmitis, a nasty infection that can cause permanent vision loss in less than 24 hours.
 Most surgeons will only perform a vitrectomy on a patient with a vitreous hemorrhage or retinal detachment due to the surgery's invasive nature and risks of permanent vision loss.

 The second treatment for floaters is laser treatment.
-There is only one surgeon in the US that has the experience to treat floaters with laser.
-He is the one who developed the technique, Dr. John Karickhoff.
+There is only one surgeon in the U.S. who has the experience to treat floaters with laser.
+He is also the one who developed the technique; his name is Dr. John Karickhoff, and he practices in Virginia.

-He is located in Virginia and his experiments with using a YAG (Yttrium, Aluminium and Garnet) laser to vaporize the floaters.
-The technique takes about 20 minutes and two treatments are usually needed
+Dr. Karickhoff uses a YAG (Yttrium, Aluminium and Garnet) laser to vaporize the floaters.
+The technique takes about 20 minutes, and two treatments are usually needed

 The most important thing to remember is if you have just one or two floaters and flashes occasionally, there is really no reason to worry.
 If you notice a sudden increase in floaters, your one or two floaters turn into considerably more, and you notice the flashes have become more frequent, you should see your ophthalmologist right away.